 On your signal, the first player from each team runs to their pile of shamrock rainbow color cards, picks one up, runs back and tags the next person in line on their team.
 The next person then runs to the pile, selects a card, runs back and tags the next player.
 Play continues until all shamrock rainbow color cards have been picked up.

 Once a team has all of their shamrock rainbow color cards, they can place them in a line in the correct order (colors of the rainbow).

 The first team to correctly put their shamrock color cards in order is the winner.

-If you liked the printables used in these activities and would like to use them in your classroom they are part of my St. Patrick’s Day Bundle which includes a PowerPoint Presentation, science, math, language arts activities, crafts, student gift tags, & a game.
+If you liked the printables used in these activities and would like to use them in your classroom, they are part of my St. Patrick’s Day Bundle which includes science, math, language arts activities, crafts, student gift tags, & more.

 ♥ ♥ What other educators are saying about this resource: ♥ ♥

 “My Pre-K students loved these activities and they kept them very engaged throughout our small groups.
 Thank you for this resource!!” – Dara C.

 “Great product.
 There are so many fun activities for my kindergarten kids.
 Thank you.” – Williams Sisters

 “My kinders and I had so much fun with this unit!
 It had everything I needed for St. Patrick’s Day and MORE!!!” – Joshua K.